Myths About Incontinence

 Myth: Incontinence only happens to older people.

+This is perhaps one of the biggest myths about incontinence people all around the world believe in.
 There are so many things that can lead to incontinence for both men and women.
 These triggers can happen at any age.
 According to the Mayo Clinic, what you eat and drink can have an effect on your bladder and increase symptoms of incontinence.
 Some of these triggers include alcohol, caffeine, carbonated drinks, artificial sweeteners, chocolate, chili peppers or highly acidic foods.
 In addition, certain medications or medical conditions can cause incontinence.
 Some of these include heart and blood pressure medications, sedatives, muscle relaxants, pregnancy, menopause, hysterectomy, enlarged prostate, prostate cancer or neurological disorders.
 So, don’t feel alone!
 These can happen to anyone at any time.

 Myth: I have incontinence because my bladder is small.